Note: This exercise is best viewed on a desktop.

 There was a moment in my 3rd grade when something strange happened while I looked at the blank paper.
 I saw imaginary lines of a farmer in a landscape, backdropped by a field and a hut.
 I just let my hand follow what I saw until I finished the sketch.
 It was a remarkable one, given my age, still vivid until now.
 It's the day I fell in love with 'drawing.'
 This little discovery ignited into many silent games.

-After then, many times I would stare at a blank, textured wall or ceiling.
+After then, many times, I would stare at a blank, textured wall or ceiling.
 The more flawed it was, the more I expect something of interest, where almost always, formations take shape.
 As time passed by, the little imagery goes with my mood.
-If I felt creepy, for sure the walls brought out images of monsters.
-But I tend to see faces first, and then landscapes.
+If I felt creepy, for sure, the walls brought out images of monsters.
+But I tend to see faces first and then landscapes.

 Try to see an object out of nothing!

-Anyway, the derivative results are quite cool:
+Anyway, the derivative results are cool!

-Actually, I see some more phantom images from the textured maps.
+I see some more phantom images from the textured maps.
 If I let my imagination run more, I would have made almost unlimited sketches until I exhaust the entire image maps.